Wilkes-Barre/Scranton International Airport

-Wilkes-Barre/Scranton International Airport (IATA: AVP, ICAO: KAVP, FAA LID: AVP) is mostly in Pittston Township, Pennsylvania, and spans the border between Luzerne County and Lackawanna County.
-It is owned and operated by the two counties; it is about 7 miles from Scranton and 8 miles from Wilkes-Barre.
-It is the fifth-largest airport in Pennsylvania by passenger count and calls itself "your gateway to Northeastern Pennsylvania and the Pocono Mountains".
+Wilkes-Barre/Scranton International Airport (IATA: AVP, ICAO: KAVP, FAA LID: AVP) is mostly in Pittston Township, Pennsylvania, about 7 mi from Scranton and 8 mi from Wilkes-Barre.
+It spans the border between Luzerne County and Lackawanna County, and is owned and operated by the two counties.
+AVP is the fifth-largest airport in Pennsylvania by passenger count after Philadelphia (PHL), Pittsburgh (PIT), Harrisburg (MDT) and Lehigh Valley (ABE).
+AVP calls itself "your gateway to Northeastern Pennsylvania and the Pocono Mountains".

 History

 In the 1920s, cities in Northeast Pennsylvania recognized the need for an airport, and U.S. Representative Laurence Hawley Watres of Scranton, the chairman of the U.S. House subcommittee that oversaw the growing commercial aviation industry, began to advocate for the project.
 Despite the depression and hard times affecting the coal mining industry, a windfall multimillion-dollar opportunity to build an airport was presented to Luzerne and Lackawanna Counties through their Public Works Administration.
 It became apparent that a modern airport would be needed for the economic survival of the region.
 The site in Avoca was first surveyed in 1939 by the County Commissioners boards of both counties.

-In 1941, John B. McDade, father of Congressman Joseph M. McDade (whose name is on the current terminal building) and president of the Heidelberg Coal Co., donated 122 acres on which part of the airport now sits.
+In 1941, John B. McDade, father of U.S. Congressman Joseph M. McDade (whose name is on the current terminal building) and president of the Heidelberg Coal Co., donated 122 acres on which part of the airport now sits.
 Most of the land was previously owned by various coal companies.

-Many U.S. airfields built in the World War II era were motivated as much by military defense as they were by civil aviation.
+Many U.S. airfields built during World War II were motivated as much by military defense as they were by civil aviation.
 The government funded construction of many airfields to develop a network that could be used by the military.

-The proponents of a large bi-county airport continued their efforts in the early forties until late in 1944, when they succeeded in receiving a last minute commitment from the Administrator of Civil Aeronautics of the United States Department of Commerce, with the approval of a Board composed of the Secretaries of Navy, War, and Commerce, designating the project as necessary for national defense.
+The proponents of a large bi-county airport continued their efforts in the early forties until late in 1944, when they succeeded in receiving a last-minute commitment from the Administrator of Civil Aeronautics of the United States Department of Commerce, with the approval of a Board composed of the Secretaries of Navy, War, and Commerce, designating the project as necessary for national defense.

 In early 1945, the two counties entered into a legal agreement to co-sponsor and operate the airport.
 During the negotiations of on-site selection and the bi-county operation plan, it was agreed that Scranton, the larger city and alphabetical first and closest in mileage should have second billing in name, since Luzerne County had the largest population.
 Thus, the Wilkes-Barre/Scranton Airport was named.

 Construction of the airport took place from 1945 to June 1, 1947, when the Wilkes-Barre/Scranton Airport was dedicated.